ShuklaAnsh/FireFactory/README.md

 ```
 > Needs to be called from the `src/frontend` directory

+#### Setup data
+The audio files are expected to be in the `data` directory that you must make in the project root directory.
+The data directory won't be uploaded to GitHub but you can grab what audio files you want to run with from the Drive folder.
+The data directory must have two subdirecories: `lofi` and `non-lofi`.
+The respective audio files will go in these two folders.

 ## Run the Application
 1) Start the Python API backend